lambdaclass/starknet-replay/README.md

 In the `plotting` directory, you can find python scripts to plot relevant information.
 Before using them, you must first execute the benchmarks.

-First, make sure to removed the `compiled_programs` directory and build the benchmarking binaries.
+First, make sure to remove the `compiled_programs` directory and build the benchmarking binaries.
 ```bash
 rm -rf compiled_programs
 make deps-bench